A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Introduction

 \section{Introduction}

 In this paper, we extend the locally modified finite element method introduced in \cite{Frei1, RichterBook, FreiDiss} to higher order.
-We investigate interface problems, where the normal derivative of the solution may have a jump over an interior interface.
-Such problems arise frequently in environmental engineering in connection with fluid-structure interaction problems and multiphase flows, such as gas-liquid and particle-laden gas flows.
-For the sake of simplicity, we focus here on the Laplace equation with discontinuous coefficients. \\ We assume that the domain $\Omega$ is divided into $\Omega = \Omega_1 \cup \Gamma \cup \Omega_2$ with an interior interface $\Gamma:= \partial \Omega_1 \cap \partial \Omega_2$ and a discontinuous coefficient $\nu>0$ across $\Gamma$ and consider the equations
+We investigate interface problems, where the normal derivative of the solution may have a jump over an interior interface. {Examples of such interface problems are ubiquitous in technology, industry, science and medicine.
+Some of the most prominent examples include fluid-structure interactions~\cite{RichterBook, BazilevsTakizawaTezduyarBuch} or multiphase flows~\cite{GrossReusken}.
+Fluid-structure interactions arise in aerodynamical applications like flow around airplanes or parachutes~\cite{Steinetal2000}, in biomedical problems such as blood flow through the cardiovascular system~\cite{Peskin1972, VandeVosseetal2003, Formaggiaetal2010} or the airflow within the respiratory system~\cite{WallRabczuk2008} and even in tribological applications~\cite{KnaufFreiRichterRannacher}.
+Multiphase problems include gas-liquid and particle-laden gas flows, rising bubbles~\cite{Hysingetal2009}, droplets in microfluidic devices~\cite{ClausKerfriden2019} or the simulation of tumor growth~\cite{Garckeetal2018}.
+Another field of application are shape or topology optimization problems including multi-component structures~\cite{GanglLanger, BurmanHeLarson2021}.
+The simplest possible setting, which is the scope of the present paper, is a diffusion problem where the coefficient is discontinuous across an interior interface. }